 Best time to surf in Medewi

 In Kuta area, where Medewi also belongs, as it is located in the west the best time to surf is between March and November.
 During this time of the year, the wind is predominantly off-shore.
 Between June and September, waves, especially at the point can get bigger.

 So, tell me – who and when?

 In Medewi you will pretty much always find a wave to surf.
-During a couple of days I was pretty unlucky and the point break didn’t produce a lot of waves.
+During a couple of days, I was pretty unlucky and the point break didn’t produce a lot of waves.
 That was in February.
-Locals said that it normally doesn’t get so small and that you normally can surf year round.
+Locals said that it normally doesn’t get so small and that you normally can surf year-round.

-The rule per thumb says that during European summer, the ocean produces more powerful waves in Bali.
+The rule per thumb says that during the European summer, the ocean produces more powerful waves in Bali.
 Here, more experienced surfers will be rewarded with some long rides.
 During the rest of the year you can also learn surfing in both spots easily.
 And the good thing in Bali: If Medewi gets to big, you can hide at other beaches closer to Kuta.

 Waves too small?
-Balian, is close by and a real swell magnet!
+Balian is close by and a real swell magnet!